 How zero-based budgeting works

-Zero-based budgeting is primarily a technique for managing cashflow.
+Zero-based budgeting is primarily a technique to help you better manage business cash flow.
 According to a global cost management survey conducted by Deloitte, 43% of global companies surveyed reported hitting their cost targets when using ZBB.
 Businesses that failed to meet their target costs attributed it to over-aggressive pursuit of cost targets and rising inflation.

 Success with zero-based budgeting is achieved by carefully monitoring costs throughout the period and strategically managing this cashflow.
 The system is designed for department heads and executives to give them real-time insights into their spending without the burden of past period estimates and future projections.
 In short, it’s budgeting that works in the present tense.